 Alabama DUI Laws

-Like many other states, Alabama defines DUI as driving with an illegal amount of alcohol in your bloodstream or operating a vehicle while impaired.
+Like many other states, Alabama defines DUI as driving with illegal alcohol in your bloodstream or operating a vehicle while impaired.
 What’s the difference between these two meanings?
-In the first scenario, you can be arrested simply for having a blood alcohol content (BAC) above the legal limit—even if your ability to drive is not impaired.
-However, in the second example, you can be charged with DUI if you show signs of impairment, but have a BAC well-below the legal limit.
+In the first scenario, you can be arrested simply for having a blood alcohol content (BAC) above the legal limit—even if your driving ability is not impaired.
+However, in the second example, you can be charged with DUI if you show signs of impairment but have a BAC well below the legal limit.
 Some states like TX use the term Texas DWI instead

 Alabama DUI Penalties

-Regardless of the reason for your arrest, the type of penalties you face will be based primarily upon your history of driving under the influence.
-Assuming you have not been convicted of a DUI within the past five years, you will be treated as a first-time offender.
-Although a first offense carries less severe penalties than a second or third conviction, you may still face a 90-day license suspension, $600 to $2,100 fine, and possible jail sentence if you are found guilty of the charge.
+Regardless of the reason for your arrest, the penalties you face will be based primarily on your history of driving under the influence.
+You will be treated as a first-time offender if you have not been convicted of a DUI within the past five years.
+Although a first offense carries less severe penalties than a second or third conviction, you may still face a 90-day license suspension, $600 to $2,100 fine, and a possible jail sentence if you are found guilty.

-On the other hand, if you are convicted of a second or third DUI within a five-year period, you can expect to receive a much harsher punishment than a first-time offender.
-The minimum sentence for a second or third DUI, for example, includes a $1,100 to $10,000 fine, one- to three-year license suspension, and a mandatory jail sentence.
+On the other hand, if you are convicted of a second or third DUI within five years, you can expect to receive a much harsher punishment than a first-time offender.
+For example, the minimum sentence for a second or third DUI includes a $1,100 to $10,000 fine, a one- to three-year license suspension, and a mandatory jail sentence.
 In addition, you may also be required to perform 30 days or more of community service.

 Criminal Offenses in Alabama

-Whatever the circumstances of your particular case, it is important to retain an experienced criminal defense attorney who can defend you against serious allegations, and explain all of your legal options.
-In difficult times, you need an aggressive, determined, advocate on your side.
+Whatever the circumstances of your particular case, it is important to retain an experienced criminal defense attorney who can defend you against serious allegations and explain all of your legal options.
+In difficult times, you need an aggressive, determined advocate.

 An aggressive defense of your case typically starts early in the proceedings.
 A lawyer may file motions to challenge the arrest, suppress evidence or otherwise confront weaknesses in the prosecution’s case.
-These motions are typically resolved prior to trial and, if successful, may result in the case being dismissed.
+These motions are typically resolved before trial and, if successful, may result in the case being dismissed.

-We have represented numerous clients throughout Alabama and has extensive experience handling a wide range of litigation matters and fastidiously applies his experience to help individuals, families, and small businesses faced with a legal crisis.
-Over the course of his career, We have successfully litigated to a conclusion hundreds of cases, and has successfully argued cases before the Alabama Supreme Court and Court of Appeals.
-We have represented clients in over 100 different venues across Alabama’s Federal, State Circuit, District and Municipal court systems handling cases involving , violent felonies, driving under the influence of drugs and alcohol crimes, drug possession, manufacturing, distribution and trafficking drug crimes, burglary & theft, assault, manslaughter, homicide, arson, domestic violence, sexual offenses, firearm violations, conspiracy, solicitation, attempts, traffic violations, misdemeanors.
-All matters given personal and confidential attention.
+We have represented numerous clients throughout Alabama and have extensive experience handling a wide range of litigation matters and fastidiously applies his experience to help individuals, families, and small businesses faced with a legal crisis.
+Throughout his career, We have successfully litigated to a conclusion hundreds of cases and have successfully argued cases before the Alabama Supreme Court and Court of Appeals.
+We have represented clients in over 100 different venues across Alabama’s Federal, State Circuit, District, and Municipal court systems handling cases involving violent felonies, driving under the influence of drugs and alcohol crimes, drug possession, manufacturing, distribution, and trafficking drug crimes, burglary & theft, assault, manslaughter, homicide, arson, domestic violence, sexual offenses, firearm violations, conspiracy, solicitation, attempts, traffic violations, misdemeanors.
+All matters are given personal and confidential attention.

 Fully Committed to Your Case in Birmingham, Alabama

-We represent individuals who have been arrested and accused of all types of felonies and misdemeanors, including murder, sexual assault, drug possession, weapon possession, theft, battery, burglary, possession of stolen motor vehicle, DUI, traffic violations, domestic battery, and many others.
+We represent individuals arrested and accused of all types of felonies and misdemeanors, including murder, sexual assault, drug possession, weapon possession, theft, battery, burglary, possession of stolen motor vehicles, DUI, traffic violations, domestic battery, and many others.
 We handle criminal cases in Birmingham and throughout most Alabama counties.

 Our clients benefit from the knowledge that they are being represented by criminal defense professionals devoted to providing the best possible defense to persons charged with crimes.
-If you are facing criminal charges, you can receive a free review of your case by filling out the questionnaire on the right.
+If you face criminal charges, you can receive a free review of your case by filling out the questionnaire on the right.

-We are knowledgeable of the various criminal justice mechanisms and procedures necessary to protect and preserve your legal rights.
+We know the various criminal justice mechanisms and procedures necessary to protect and preserve your legal rights.

 Many people in trouble do not know for certain whether or not they need an attorney.
-We talk to people everyday answering basic questions about the law and court procedure.
-We do not charge for these initial consultations as we feel it is a basic moral service to provide to people general information about their legal problem in order to make an informed choice as to options that are plausible or available.
+We talk to people daily, answering basic questions about the law and court procedure.
+We do not charge for these initial consultations as we feel it is a basic moral service to provide people with general information about their legal problems to make an informed choice as to plausible or available options.
 We would welcome the opportunity to talk to you and discuss your legal options and solutions.

-If you or a loved one is charged with a crime, it is imperative that you secure the best legal defense available.
+You must secure the best legal defense available if you or a loved one is charged with a crime.
 Time is of the essence, and valuable legal advantages can be lost by waiting to secure legal representation.
 We are here to help you in your time of need.
-Contact us either completing a short questionnaire on CRIMINAL DEFENSE, so that we may discuss your case.
+Contact us by completing a short CRIMINAL DEFENSE questionnaire so we can discuss your case.
 The consultation is free.